 Medicare Part D Coverage Gap (“Donut Hole”)

-While in the Gap, you will pay 51% of the cost for generic drugs, and 40% of the plan’s cost for brand
+While in the Gap, you will pay 44% of the cost for generic drugs, and 35% of the plan’s cost for brand drugs in 2018.

-drugs in 2017.
-You leave the Gap when you spend a total of $4,950 in 2017.
-You then enter the ‘Catastrophic Coverage’ stage, where the cost of your prescriptions is usually lower.
+You leave the Gap when you alone (not what the plan spends) spend a total of $5,000 in 2018.
+You then enter the ‘Catastrophic Coverage’ stage, where the cost of your prescriptions are usually lower.